 Submasters can be also be created "in the blind" from the Submaster subdisplay of Preview.
 Follow the steps below as an example:

+Procedure: Notes:

-- 1. Press [PREVIEW]
+1. Press [PREVIEW]

-- 2. Press (SelSub) [#]
+2. Press (SelSub) [#] Creates new sub

-- 3. Press [ENTER]
+3. Press [ENTER] If Sub has already been recorded, its levels will show.

-- 4. Select channels and set channel levels
+4. Select channels and set channel levels Sub recorded